nobruinfo/midnightmega/readme.md

 * ✓ ~~If a file is only read the drive's LED doesn't switch back off.~~ ~~It seems this is done by _miniinit() which needs to be checked~~ ~~anyway.~~
+* Multiple selected listed items are not properly named in confirmation dialog boxes.
+* At some places the highlighted list item is used for the chosen action instead of the selected items.

 # C environment